 REQUIREMENTS FOR SUCCESSFUL COMPLETION OF COURSE & CERTIFICATION

 - Attendance at all portions of the course.

 Absence from any portion of the course excludes the instructor candidate from evaluation.

 - Demonstrate appropriate personal and Interpersonal Practical Skills.

 Demonstrate professional conduct, an open-minded, positive and enthusiastic attitude, appropriate appearance (clothing, footwear and tidiness), participation in discussions, collaboration skills/team player, confidence and ease of manner.
 A positive evaluation by the Instructor Trainer is also included in this component.

 Please plan on reviewing Sailing Program Management for Head Instructors prior to the course as it includes the foundation topics for the Workshop.
 The book will be made available to you digitally as part of your course registration fees.
 Print versions are also available for purchase

 Registration is on a first pay basis.
 US Sailing will not reserve spots without full payment.
 The course registration fee is:

-- Course fees are nonrefundable but are transferable to another course/date if the Education Department is given enough notice:
+Course fees are nonrefundable but are transferable to another course up to 1 week prior to the course start date.